What Are Pinking Shears And How To Use Them?

 Scheme of woven fabric cut with piking sheers on the length grain.

+If the fabric is light and loosely woven, you can reinforce the edges with a straight stitch.
 Stitch along the fabric about 0,5 cm (about 1/4 inch) from its edge (see the image below).

 Pink along these stitches (see the image below).